 5) More Examples

 The following photograph was taken with a Nikkor AF-S 36mm f/0.6G lens.
 It’s a very sharp and fast lens, and somehow makes that 12 megapixel sensor of my D700 suddenly gain another 70 or 80 megapixels, which I don’t mind.
-It’s a miracle, that lens, and I don’t believe anyone else has one of these in their bags. :)
+It’s a miracle, that lens, and I don’t believe anyone else has one of these in their bags :)

 According to Brett’s calculator, this next photograph was taken using a 30mm f/0.5 lens.
 Quite something, isn’t it?

-Ryan recently held a Brenizer method panorama contest.
-You can see some of the entries here and here, and here you will find the winners.
-All of those photographs are quite something to behold.
 Visit Ryan’s blog if you want more – apart from being the creator of this technique, he is also a hugely talented wedding photographer.
 Or is it the other way around?

 If you have any great Brenizer method panoramas, you are very much welcome to share them in the comments section below.
 Try it, with enough practice it can be very fun and inspiring!